In sprawling Capitol, leaders struggle to keep virus at bay

 “Let’s expand access to rapid testing on Capitol Hill, but also throughout the country,” Van Hollen said.
 “That needs to be the goal.”

-Associated Press writers Padmananda Rama, Michael Balsamo and Alan Fram contributed to this report.
+Associated Press writers Lisa Mascaro, Padmananda Rama, Michael Balsamo and Alan Fram contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.